MP for Cheltenham

 Liberal Democrat Spokesperson (Home Affairs)

-Max Wilkinson is a Liberal Democrat MP for Cheltenham, first elected in 2024.
+Max Wilkinson is the Liberal Democrat MP for Cheltenham, elected in 2024.
 He currently serves as the Liberal Democrat Spokesperson on Home Affairs and sits on the Unauthorised Entry to Football Matches Bill committee.
-Previously, he served as the party’s Spokesperson for Culture, Media and Sport and was a member of the Football Governance Bill committee and the Administration Committee.
+He has previously held roles including Liberal Democrat Spokesperson for Culture, Media and Sport and served on the Administration Committee.

-He has nine declared financial interests, including six entries for gifts, benefits and hospitality from UK sources, and three entries for donations or other support for his MP activities.
+He has nine declared financial interests: six entries related to gifts, benefits and hospitality from UK sources, and three entries related to donations and other support (including loans) for his activities as an MP.

 Generated 21 February 2026